 Refugee Water Crisis

 The Middle East is now the world’s largest producer and host of forced displacement due to the war in Syria, resulting in 7.6 million internal displacements and 3.88 million external displacements as refugees.
 The displacement of at least 2.6 million people in Iraq and 309,000 in Libya adds to the enormous numbers from Syria.
-The necessity for specific water quality and quantity requirements for refugee camps has only increased due to the significant increase of refugees.
+The necessity for specific water quality and quantity requirements for refugee camps has only increased due to the significant increase in refugees.

 Sanitation Problems in Refugee Camps